 I’m also an avid student of the road, and Cross-Country will not be my last travel adventure book.

 Just about anywhere digital books are sold — Amazon, Barnes and Noble, Smashwords, Kobo, iTunes — and just about anywhere print books are sold — CreateSpace, Amazon, Barnes and Noble, and

 independent bookstores like Powells in Portland, Oregon, which is one of my favorite bookstores of all time.
 You can even request them from your local library.
 Each book’s page has links for

 What does M.M. stand for?

 Mary Margaret.
-But the only person who gets away with calling me that is my mother.
+But the only person who got away with calling me that was my mother.
 Otherwise I go by Meg, except in some online

 venues where I’m Megaera.
 This rather furious nickname (it’s the British spelling of the name of one of the Greek Furies) was